Computable Cross Norm in Tensor Networks and Holography: CCNR in holographic duality

-where $\theta_y(\tau)$ are Jacobi theta-functions (\verb|EllipticTheta[y,e^{i \pi \tau}]| in \verb|Mathematica|).
 In general, the torus partition function for CFTs is not a universal quantity.
-However, for holographic CFTs the leading large-$c$ answer is known.
-When $|\Re \tau| \leq \Im \tau$, the corresponding three-dimensional geometry is either thermal AdS$_3$ or a Ba\~nados--Teitelboim--Zanelli (BTZ) black hole \cite{Kraus:2006wn}.
-The torus partition function is well-known to have the Hawking--Page phase transition \cite{Hawking:1982dh} (related to the confinement--deconfinement transition in the CFT \cite{Witten:1998zw}):
+However, for holographic CFTs with central charge $c$, the leading large-$c$ answer is known.
+When $|\Re \tau| \leq \Im \tau$, the corresponding three-dimensional geometry is either thermal AdS$_3$ or a Ba\~nados-Teitelboim-Zanelli (BTZ) black hole \cite{Banados:1992wn, Maldacena:1998bw, Dijkgraaf:2000fq, Boer_2006, Kraus:2006wn}.
+The torus partition function is well-known to undergo a Hawking-Page phase transition \cite{Hawking:1982dh} (related to the confinement-deconfinement transition in the CFT \cite{Witten:1998zw}):

-This implies that $Z_n$ has a phase transition at $\tau=i/n$. \figref{fig:phase} (orange) shows the corresponding critical cross ratio $x$ as a function of $n$.